ftsrg-rete/rete-lecture-notes/docs/lab1.md

 1. Open SmartGit, checkout `main` (double-click) then click `Pull` to pull the changes.
 1. Checkout the source branch of the PR, then select `main` and click merge in the right-click (context) menu.
 A prompt should appear asking how the merge should be performed.
 Choose `Create Merge-Commit`.
 This will open the merge window, where conflicts have to be dealt with.
-1. Double-click the conflicting `model.qeax` to open in LemonTree.
+1. Double-click the conflicting `espd.qeax` to open in LemonTree.
 1. After LemonTree opens, there are 3 columns in the right partition: "ours", "theirs", and "target".
 We can see the current feature branch's modifications in the "ours" column, the second feature branch's modifications in the "theirs" column, and the desired outcome in the "target" column.
 Pick the model elements to keep -- remember the goal of the previous step.
 1. Push your local changes to GitHub, and merge the PR.